isomerpages/pmo-nccs/_who-we-are/inter-ministerial-committee-on-climate-change.md

 ---
 ### INTER-MINISTERIAL COMMITTEE ON CLIMATE CHANGE

 The Inter-Ministerial Committee on Climate Change (IMCCC) enhances Whole-of-Government coordination on climate change policies to ensure that Singapore is prepared for the impacts of climate change.
-Established in 2007, IMCCC is chaired by Mr Gan Kim Yong, Deputy Prime Minister and Minister for Trade and Industry.
+Established in 2007, IMCCC is chaired by DPM Gan Kim Yong, Deputy Prime Minister and Minister for Trade and Industry.

 ### IMCCC Members